Carlos-n21/Team4-Family-hack/README.md

   - Change the current working directory to the location you want the cloned directory to be made.
   - Type git clone and paste in the copied URL from step 4.
   - Press 'Enter' for the local clone to be created.
-  - Using the pip3 install -r requirements.txt command, the dependencies and libraries needed for FreeFido will be installed.
+  - Using the ```pip3 install -r requirements.txt``` command, the dependencies and libraries needed for FreeFido will be installed.
-  - Set up your env.py file and from the above steps for Cloudinary and NeonSQL, gather the Cloudinary API key and the Neon SQL url for additon to your code.
+  - Set up your .env file and Gather the OPENAI API and a secret key.
-  - Ensure that your env.py file is placed in your .gitignore file and follow the remaining steps in the above Django Project Setup section before pushing your code to GitHub.
+  - Ensure that your .env file is placed in your .gitignore file and follow the remaining steps in the above Django Project Setup section before pushing your code to GitHub.

 ### Fork Project
 A copy of the original repository can be made through GitHub.
 Please follow the below steps to fork this repository: